0x3333/backup-rclone/README.md

 # License

-This is free software under the terms of MIT the license (check the LICENSE file included in this package).
+`backup-rclone` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).

+See LICENSE-APACHE and LICENSE-MIT for details.